astronomer/docs/astro/secrets-backend.md

 :::tip

 This document describes how to set up a secrets backend on the Astro data plane for production use.
-To quickly test a secrets backend locally with the Astro CLI, see [Authenticate to cloud services](cli/authenticate-to-clouds.md).
+To quickly test a secrets backend locally using your own cloud credentials and the Astro CLI, see [Authenticate to cloud services](cli/authenticate-to-clouds.md).

 :::